 It has helped me see my potential.
 Seeing God’s intimate love and desire for me has helped me feel an increased love for him.
 That has impacted the way I see and approach every element of life.
 It has suffused my life in a greater warmth, trust, comfort, and excitement.
 The Book of Abraham has helped me have a faith-filled enthusiasm for this life and for the next life as well!

-- John Gee on the Book of Abraham
+- John Gee on the Pearl of Great Price

-- Let’s Talk About Polygamy with Brittany Chapman Nash
+- Let’s Talk About Polygamy (Brittany Chapman Nash)

 - Let’s Talk About Faith and Intellect (Terryl Givens)

 - Let’s Talk About Race and Priesthood (W. Paul Reeves)